Picture Book Art

 Juvenile Picture Books - Ej Va

-Eerie and beautiful images are created with charcoal pencils in the story about boy chasing his dog through a forbidden topiary garden.
-The drawings are black and white but draw the reader fully into the story.
+These eerie and beautiful images are created with charcoal pencils and describe a story about boy chasing his dog through a forbidden topiary garden.

 The Grouchy Ladybug